igor-krein/IDNameObjects/README.md

 Let's start from the end.
 If you are web developer you probably know that sometimes you shouldn't populate select-list with all the possible values, because there are a lot of them.
 To create a list with several thousands items when the user needs to choose only one means an excessive traffic and an excessive load on the database.
 The typical solution: to retrieve data partially, on demand.
 For example, user could start to type a name of the item and the web page automatically sends the ajax-request and gets some filtered data.
 The better solution is to break this filtered data on "pages": when the user scrolls list of already retrieved items to the end the web page automatically requests the next portion of data.

 When we talk about JQuery, all this could be achieved with the help of the <a href="https://select2.github.io/">Select2</a>.
 On the server side, you should create a proper query to get the data requested, convert it to Select2-format and return the result.
+You could refer to <a href="http://www.codeproject.com/Articles/623566/Select-The-Ultimate-jQuery-Autocomplete">this article</a> for an example.

 Consider the following simple model.